Giveth/giveth-docs/dapps/givbacks.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

 GIVbacks is a revolutionary concept that rewards donors to verified projects with GIV.
-When you give to verified projects during a GIVbacks round, you become eligible to receive GIV rewards after the round ends and the GIV is ready to claim.
+When you give to verified projects during a GIVbacks round, you becondndme eligible to receive GIV rewards after the round ends and the GIV is ready to claim.
 You can see live information --- including round schedule & your claimable GIV --- on the [GIVbacks page](https://giveth.io/givbacks).

 ## GIVbacks Rounds
 GIVbacks rounds last two weeks.
 For each round, there is 1 million GIV available to be rewarded.